Matt Smith (footballer, born 2000): Loan to Charlton Athletic

 On 1 February 2021, Smith moved to a different League One side, Charlton Athletic, on loan for the rest of the 2020-21 season.
 He made his debut in a 3-1 defeat to Portsmouth in League One on 2 February, coming on as a substitute for Andrew Shinnie in the 77th minute.

 Loan to Doncaster Rovers

 On 5 July 2021, Smith again returned to League One as he joined Doncaster Rovers on a season-long loan deal, linking back up with manager Richie Wellens whom he had played under at Swindon.

+Return to Arsenal

+On 16 June 2023, Arsenal announced that Smith would be leaving the club following the expiration of his contract.

+Wigan Athletic

+On 1 July 2023, Smith signed for EFL League One side Wigan Athletic.

 Style of play

 With his technique on the ball and awareness off it, Smith typically operates as a deep-lying midfielder, taking the ball off his center-backs to either spread the play or fire passes through the lines.